CURP: Codebook-based Continuous User Representation for Personalized Generation with LLMs: Abstract

 \section{Abstract}

-User modeling characterizes individuals through their preferences and behavioral patterns to enable personalized simulation and generation with Large Language Models (LLMs) in contemporary approaches.
-However, existing methods, whether prompt-based or training-based methods, face challenges in balancing personalization quality against computational and data efficiency.
-We propose a novel framework CURP, which employs a bidirectional user encoder and a discrete prototype codebook to extract multi-dimensional user traits.
-This design enables plug-and-play personalization with a small number of trainable parameters (about 20M parameters, about 0.2\% of the total model size).
-Through extensive experiments on variant generation tasks, we show that CURP achieves superior performance and generalization compared to strong baselines, while offering better interpretability and scalability.
-The code are available at \url{https://github.com/RaidonWong/CURP_code}
+User modeling characterizes individuals through their preferences and behavioral patterns to enable personalized simulation with Large Language Models (LLMs) in contemporary approaches.
+However, existing methods, whether personalized prompt-based or parameter-based methods, face challenges in balancing personalization quality against computational and data efficiency.
+We propose a novel framework CURP, which employs a bidirectional user encoder, a discrete prototype codebook and a dual-aggregator to extract both multi-dimensional user traits and query-aware user characteristic.
+This design enables plug-and-play personalization with a small number of trainable parameters (about 28M parameters, about 0.36\% of the total model size).
+Through extensive experiments, we show that CURP achieves superior performance and generalization compared to strong baselines on the language model personalization (LaMP) benchmark, while offering better interpretability and robustness.